MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsHiddenMeetingTemplate.md

 ## EXAMPLES

+### Example 1

+Create a new hidden meeting template object:
 ```powershell
 PS> $hiddentemplate_1 = New-CsTeamsHiddenMeetingTemplate -Id customtemplate_9ab0014a-bba4-4ad6-b816-0b42104b5056
 ```

+Creates a new HiddenMeetingTemplate object with the given template id.

 For more examples on how this can be used, please check the examples at [New-CsTeamsMeetingTemplatePermissionPolicy](New-CsTeamsMeetingTemplatePermissionPolicy.md)